Chicago Cubs: 2015–2019: Championship run

-In a season that included a no-hitter on April 21 by Jake Arrieta, the Cubs finished with the best record in Major League Baseball and won their first National League Central title since the 2008 season, winning by 17.5 games.
+In a season that included another no-hitter on April 21 by Jake Arrieta as well as an MVP award for Kris Bryant, the Cubs finished with the best record in Major League Baseball and won their first National League Central title since the 2008 season, winning by 17.5 games.
 The team also reached the 100-win mark for the first time since 1935 and won 103 total games, the most wins for the franchise since 1910.
 The Cubs defeated the San Francisco Giants in the National League Division Series and returned to the National League Championship Series for the second year in a row, where they defeated the Los Angeles Dodgers in six games.
 This was their first NLCS win since the series was created in 1969.
 The win earned the Cubs their first World Series appearance since 1945 and a chance for their first World Series win since 1908.
 Coming back from a three-games-to-one deficit, the Cubs defeated the Cleveland Indians in seven games in the 2016 World Series, They were the first team to come back from a three-games-to-one deficit since the Kansas City Royals in 1985.
 On November 4, the city of Chicago held a victory parade and rally for the Cubs that began at Wrigley Field, headed down Lake Shore Drive, and ended in Grant Park.
 The city estimated that over five million people attended the parade and rally, which made it one of the largest recorded gatherings in history.

 In an attempt to be the first team to repeat as World Series champions since the Yankees in 1998, 1999, and 2000, the Cubs struggled for most of the first half of the 2017 season, never moving more than four games over .500 and finishing the first half two games under .500.
 On July 15, the Cubs fell to a season-high 5.5 games out of first in the NL Central.
 The Cubs struggled mainly due to their pitching as Jake Arrieta and Jon Lester struggled and no starting pitcher managed to win more than 14 games (four pitchers won 15 games or more for the Cubs in 2016).
-The Cub offense also struggled as Kyle Schwarber batted near .200 for most of the first half and was even sent to the minors.
+The Cubs offense also struggled as Kyle Schwarber batted near .200 for most of the first half and was even sent to the minors.
 However, the Cubs recovered in the second half of the season to finish 22 games over .500 and win the NL Central by six games over the Milwaukee Brewers.
 The Cubs pulled out a five-game NLDS series win over the Washington Nationals to advance to the NLCS for the third consecutive year.
 For the second consecutive year, they faced the Dodgers.
 This time, however, the Dodgers defeated the Cubs in five games.
 In May 2017, the Cubs and the Rickets family formed Marquee Sports & Entertainment as a central sales and marketing company for the various Rickets family sports and entertainment assets: the Cubs, Wrigley Rooftops and Hickory Street Capital.